Defining student and academic statuses

 Creating custom analytics reports

-Custom analytics reports are flexible report templates that define:
+Custom reports are flexible and configurable report templates that define:

 • What information is collected